 E 1.0 Overview

 Classical Preparatory School is committed to enrolling a diverse student population.
-These Enrollment Policies and Procedures ensure that all eligible students in the community will be informed about the school, and each eligible student will be given an equal opportunity to attend the school.
+These Enrollment Policies ensure that all eligible students in the community will be informed about the school, and each eligible student will be given an equal opportunity to attend the school.

 E 2.0 Non-Discrimination